Chart Color Schemes

 Health performance in Coober Pedy is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-The area has a higher proportion of residents aged 65 and over, at 30.1% (456 people), than the rest of SA at 16.3%.
-Despite this, health outcomes among seniors are strong, outperforming the general population in health metrics.
+64.5% of residents report no medical ailments, compared to 68.2% in Rest of SA.
+The area has a higher proportion of seniors aged 65 and over at 30.1% (459 people), compared to 16.3% in Rest of SA.
+Despite this, health outcomes among seniors are strong and better than the general population.

 Frequently Asked Questions - Health